-Kevin is an Arabic speaker and an alumnus of the Foreign Service Institute’s Advanced Arabic Language Field School in Tunis, Tunisia, and has received several State Department Superior and Meritorious Honor awards for his service.
-Prior to joining the Foreign Service, Kevin worked in finance and banking in the Baltimore region.
+Mr. Roland is an Arabic speaker and an alumnus of the Foreign Service Institute’s Advanced Arabic Language Field School in Tunis, Tunisia, and is the recipient of multiple State Department Superior and Meritorious Honor awards.
+Prior to joining the Foreign Service, Mr. Roland worked in finance and banking in Baltimore, Maryland.

 Mr. Roland received a B.A. in International Studies and Economics from Washington College in Chestertown, Maryland.